shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 `python train_lpkt.py 0`

-after training, the model file will be stored in runs/, with similar name as 1665554163
+after training, the model file will be stored in runs/, you can find model_name in there.

 `python test4task3.py {model_name}`